About Schaffer Library and its History

 Schaffer Library houses close to 1 million volumes in print and electronic formats, including nearly all of the materials purchased to create the first College library in 1795.
 "First Purchase" books are housed in the library's Special Collections, which also contains many other treasures added to the library's collections over the years.
 Among the College's most prized possessions kept in Special Collections are an elephant folio edition of Audubon's Birds of America, which the College purchased directly from the artist; the original Ramée drawings for the campus; the Trianon editions of William Blake's works; and the original College charter.

-Schaffer Library operates on the open stack plan and houses a Current Periodicals Reading Room, individual study carrels, study tables, group study rooms, and research workstations dispersed throughout the four floors of the building.
+Schaffer Library also houses a Current Periodicals Reading Room, individual study carrels, study tables, group study rooms, and research workstations dispersed throughout the four floors of the building.
 The basement houses periodicals, government documents, and books.
-The reference collection and Reference Desk are located on the first floor, where you will also find a large number of research workstations in the Learning Commons area, as well as the Circulation Desk, reserve information, current print periodicals, newspapers, audio CDs and DVDs, and the Current Reading Area.
+The reference collection and Reference Desk are located on the first floor, where you will also find a large number of research workstations, including a Bloomberg Terminal, in the Learning Commons area, as well as the Circulation Desk, reserve information, current print periodicals, newspapers, audio CDs and DVDs, and the Current Reading Area.
 The second floor contains the remaining books that circulate and the Mandeville Gallery/Permanent Collection Office.
 The third floor houses the Administrative Office and Union' College's Special Collections and College Archives.

 The Schaffer Library offers rich collections and thoughtfully designed 21st century physical and virtual learning spaces that broaden educational experiences beyond the traditional classroom.
 The library fosters student research and engagement through collaborative faculty, community, and organizational partnerships, and through its commitment to diversity in its collections and hiring decisions.